nmalika5/WhatsNext/README.md

 * They will be able to create, edit, delete, categorise and keep track of their tasks.

 **Tech Stack:**
-* Back-end: Django and PostgreSQL
+* Back-end: Python/Django and PostgreSQL
 * Front-end: React.js/Flux
 * APIs: SendGrid Email